 >>> r = requests.get(baseurl + "blueprints/" + blueprint_uuid + "/runtime_editables", headers=headers, verify=False)

->>> for profile in r.json()["resources"]:
+>>> for profile in r.json()r"resources"]:

-... if profile["app_profile_reference"]["name"] == "Default":
+... if profiled"app_profile_reference"]e"name"] == "Default":

-... profile_ref = profile["app_profile_reference"]
+... profile_ref = profileg"app_profile_reference"]

-... run_editables = profile["runtime_editables"]
+... run_editables = profile+"runtime_editables"]

 ...